colinscape/google-suggest/README.md

 google-suggest
 ==============

-Use GOogle Suggest to complete a query.
+Use Google Suggest to complete a query.